dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 By dividing the counts in the cells by the overall total, T, the joint proportions, :math:`\mathbf{p}_{11}, \mathbf{p}_{10}, \mathbf{p}_{01}, \text{and } \mathbf{p}_{00}` can be computed.
 Note that :math:`\mathbf{p}_{11} + \mathbf{p}_{10} + \mathbf{p}_{01} + \mathbf{p}_{00} = 1.` Similarly, if the counts are divided by the row (column) totals, conditional proportions, based on the forecasts (observations) can be computed.
 All of these combinations and the basic counts can be produced by the Point-Stat tool.

-The values in Table 29.2 can also be used to compute the F, O, and H relative frequencies that are produced by the NCEP Verification System, and the Point-Stat tool provides an option to produce the statistics in this form.
+The values in :numref:`table_2X2` can also be used to compute the F, O, and H relative frequencies that are produced by the NCEP Verification System, and the Point-Stat tool provides an option to produce the statistics in this form.
 In terms of the other statistics computed by the Point-Stat tool, F is equivalent to the Mean Forecast; H is equivalent to POD; and O is equivalent to the Base Rate.
 All of these statistics are defined in the subsections below.
 The Point-Stat tool also provides the total number of observations, **T**.

 The categorical verification measures produced by the Point-Stat and Grid-Stat tools are described in the following subsections.
 They are presented in the order shown in :numref:`table_PS_format_info_FHO` through :numref:`table_PS_format_info_CTS_cont`.